jordanbinnie/Flick-Messenger/README.md

 ## Introduction

-1 on 1 messaging platform powered by fireabse as a backend.
+1 on 1 messaging platform powered by Firebase as a backend.

 Supports both text and image types, as well as having the functionality to like messages.